AtmosSciTools/WRF_tools/README.md

 A Python library to process WRF simulations and download ERA5 data.

 ## Installation
-If you want to use [wrf-python](https://wrf-python.readthedocs.io/en/latest/index.html), we reccomend use [conda](https://www.anaconda.com/docs/getting-started/miniconda/install#using-miniconda-in-a-commercial-setting) for install.
+If you want to use [wrf-python](https://wrf-python.readthedocs.io/en/latest/index.html), we recommend using [conda](https://www.anaconda.com/docs/getting-started/miniconda/install#using-miniconda-in-a-commercial-setting) for installation.

 ```bash
 conda install -c conda-forge wrf-python